ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 - ISOLATED - if the internet is not available

 ### Upload from the filesystem and execute on the instance
 There may be data and software that is available on the filesystem of your on-premise system or CI/CD pipeline that needs to be uploaded to the VSI and then executed.

-User data is the mechanism by which a user can pass information contained in a local file to an instance at launch time.
-The typical use case is to pass something like a shell script or a configuration file as user data.In this tutorial, you will use shell scripts to pass the data.

 To demonstrate, a script will be uploaded from the filesystem of your current computer.
 The execution of the script will wait for the index html file to exist indicating that nginx has been installed.
 It will then create a file, `testupload.html`, containing the string `hi`.
 Before executing, replace the `content`(User data) part of `write_files` directive in the above example with the shell script below